Nassau, The Bahamas: Roads

 The major road in Nassau is Bay Street for tourists.
 Bay Street runs the entire length of the Island from East to West.
 Bay Street also provides beachfront views.
 The downtown area and the cruise ships are in walking distance.

 The Bahamas is a left-hand traffic country, but many cars are imported from the US and are left-hand drive.

 Culture

 UNESCO Creative Cities Network

 Nassau has been recognized as a part of the UNESCO Creative Cities Network as a city of Crafts and Folk Art.
 It is one of only three Caribbean cities to receive this honour.

 Junkanoo

 The city's chief festival is Junkanoo, an energetic, colourful street parade of brightly costumed people dancing to the rhythmic accompaniment of cowbells, drums and whistles.
-The word 'Junkanoo' is derived from the name of the founder: John Kanoo.
-The celebration occurs on December 26, July 10 and January 1, beginning in the early hours of the morning (1:00 a.m.) and ending around 10 a.m.
+The word 'Junkanoo' is derived from the name of the founder: John Canoe.
+The celebration occurs on 26 December, 10 July and 1 January, beginning in the early hours of the morning (1:00 a.m.) and ending around 10 a.m.
 At the end of the Junkanoo procession, judges award cash prizes for the best music, costumes, and overall group presentation.
 Participants spend all year preparing their handmade costumes by using coloured crepe paper and cardboard.